Graduate Courses in Education

 EDUC 6325 Communications For School Administrators (3-0).
 An understanding and expertise of educational communications focusing on ethics, persuasion, and logic.
 Oral, written, and nonverbal communication will be analyzed.

 EDUC 6326 Advanced Strategies in Couples and Family counseling (3-0). the course is designed to assist advanced counseling students in the full integration of theories and skills in relationship counseling and family therapy.
 Students will develop professional competence in assessment, treatment planning, and therapeutic interventions for effectively counseling couples and families of multicultural and diverse backgrounds.
+Prerequisite: EDUC 5314, EDUC 6323 and/or Instructor Approval.

 EDUC 6327 Marriage, Divorce, and Family Mediation (3-0).
 This course provides advanced counseling students with cutting-edge knowledge of the models and methods of mediation.
 Emphasis is placed on the strategies and skills necessary for counselors to competently provide professional mediation assistance to families and couples, as well as the evaluative, transformative, and therapeutic practices employed before, during and after relationship dissolution and divorce.
+Prerequisite: EDUC 5314, EDUC 6321, EDUC 6323 and/or Instruvtor Approval.

 EDUC 6328 Methodology in Reading/Language Arts in Bilingual Education (3-0).
 A study of methods and materials for teaching Spanish language skills for bilingual students.
 Special emphasis on the integration of reading and writing skills and diagnostic principles and procedures in the classroom instructional programs.
 Fifty percent of the class may be taught in Spanish.